Best Outdoor TV Antenna (2026): Top Picks by Range and Signal Strength

 Bottom Line

-ClearStream 4MAX COMPLETE Amplified Antenna – Best for Multiple TVs
+ClearStream 4MAX COMPLETE – Best for Multiple TVs

 The 4MAX PLUS includes everything needed to power multiple televisions from a single antenna.
 With the amplifier, splitter, and cabling included, it removes the guesswork from multi-TV installations.
 It’s a strong fit for rural homes that want consistent reception on more than one television without buying or assembling extra hardware.